Mukur Gupta

 NewSumm @ EMNLP, 2025

-Introduced AdvSumm, a domain-agnostic adversarial training framework that mitigates bias in text summarization through gradient-guided perturbations at the embedding level.
-Demonstrated effective reduction of name-nationality and political framing biases without compromising summarization quality, outperforming standard transformers and data augmentation techniques.
+Introduced AdvSumm, a domain-agnostic adversarial training framework for mitigating bias in text summarization through gradient-guided perturbations at the embedding level.
+Demonstrated reductions in name-nationality and political framing biases without sacrificing summarization quality, outperforming standard transformer baselines and data augmentation methods.

 Links: paper